JLESC/jlesc.github.io/_projects/folding_hmem.md

 Frequent teleconferences and e-mail exchanges.
 No planned visits yet. {% person pena_a %} moved from Argonne to BSC.

 ## Impact and publications
-We are writing a paper and seeking further funding.
+We are writing separate papers.

 {% bibliography --cited --file jlesc.bib %}